Bellamkonda Sai Sreenivas: Career

 Bellamkonda Sai Sreenivas is the son of Telugu film producer Bellamkonda Suresh.
 He finished the acting course at Lee Strasberg Theatre and Film Institute in Los Angeles (USA) and Barry John Acting Studio in Mumbai.
 He also underwent professional training in Vietnam for martial arts and stunts.
 His younger brother Ganesh Bellamkonda is also a Telugu actor.

-Sreenivas made his debut in the 2014 Telugu film Alludu Seenu opposite Samantha Ruth Prabhu along with Prakash Raj which won him Filmfare Award for Best Male Debut – South..
+Sreenivas made his debut in the 2014 Telugu film Alludu Seenu opposite Samantha Ruth Prabhu along with Prakash Raj which won him Filmfare Award for Best Male Debut – South.
 After the success of the film, he starred in Speedunnodu, a Telugu remake of the Tamil superhit film Sundarapandian, along with Sonarika Bhadoria and Prakash Raj.
 He also featured in Jaya Janaki Nayaka opposite Rakul Preet Singh, Saakshyam opposite Pooja Hegde, Kavacham opposite Kajal Aggarwal and Mehreen Pirzada and Sita again opposite Kajal Aggarwal.
 He also starred in Rakshasudu, the Telugu remake of the Tamil blockbuster film Ratsasan, opposite Anupama Parameswaran.
 In 2021, he starred in Alludu Adhurs with Nabha Natesh and Anu Emmanuel.

 In November 2020, the Hindi remake of the Telugu film Chatrapathi (2005) was announced, which would mark his Bollywood debut.
 V. V. Vinayak is signed as its director.
 In August 2021, he announced his next film titled Stuartpuram Donga.
 The movie chronicles the life of notorious thief Tiger Nageswara Rao of Stuartpuram.

 In 2025 he worked in, Bhairavam co-starring Aditi Shankar and directed by Vijay Kanakamedala.

+Personal life

+Bellamkonda Sai Sreenivas tied the knot with his girlfriend Kavya Reddy in an intimate ceremony at Karnataka Bhavan in Tirumala on 29 April 2026 and was attended by close family members, friends and a few special guests.